apache/camel/components/camel-kubernetes/README.md

 This component contains unit and integration tests.
 Some of them - like the consumer ones - require a Kubernetes environment.

-It is possible to run the tests using Kind.
+It is possible to run the integration tests using Kind.
 To do so, follow these steps:

 1. Create a cluster:

 ```
-kind cluster create
+kind create cluster
 ```

 2. Get the auth token: